OrBin/gitini/README.md

 #gitini
 The missing git repository initializer .
-Utility for automatically adding license and creating other file such as `README.md` , `.gitignore` and `CONTRIBUTE.md` .
+Utility for automatically adding license and creating other files such as `README.md` , `.gitignore` and `CONTRIBUTE.md` .

 ##Installation
 ```